alleyinteractive/speed-bumps/README.md

 Any number of speed bumps can be registered, from graphical elements to advertising units to recirculation modules.
 Each speed bump inherits a default set of overridable rules, and the speed bump can also dictate its own logic regarding acceptable placement.

+To report bugs or feature requests, [please use Github issues](https://github.com/fusioneng/speed-bumps).

 ## Installation ##